simpleoncall/scant/README.md

 wrapped elements in the array) and `serialize` (used to serialize form elements or data attributes);

+### scant _/skant/_
+#### adjective
+*adjective:* scant

+1. barely sufficient or adequate.

+ "companies with scant regard for the safety of future generations"

+ *synonyms:*	little, little or no, minimal, hardly (any), limited, negligible, barely sufficient, meager

+ *antonyms:*	abundant, ample, sufficient barely amounting to a specified number or quantity.

+#### verb
+*verb:* scant;
+*3rd person present:* scants;
+*past tense:* scanted;
+*past participle:* scanted;
+*gerund or present participle:* scanting

+1. provide grudgingly or in insufficient amounts.

+ "he does not scant his attention to the later writings"

 ## Install
 ```html
 <script type="text/javascript" src="/js/scant.min.js"></script>